Students

 Internships

-Before the start of each fall semester, typically in August, the Museums post up to ten internships for UR students in different areas of museum work.
+Before the start of each fall semester, typically in August, the Museums posts up to ten internships for UR students in different areas of museum work.
 Opportunities vary according to the museum’s priorities and students’ areas of interest and experience.

-UR Student Internships for 2024-25
+UR Student Internships for 2025-26

 Visit the student employment website for information about internships available this academic year, and then submit your application and cover letter.